aggnostos/ni-maschine-mk3-fl/docs/developer_guide.md

 - minimal or nonexistent documentation
 - code that is difficult to modify without breaking behavior

-Rather than patching an existing solution, this script was implemented from scratch with a focus on architecture, maintainability, and performance.
+Rather than patching an existing solutions, this script was implemented from scratch with a focus on architecture, maintainability, and performance.

-In parallel, significant effort was made to ensure that all buttons, encoders, and controls are mapped in a way that feels native to FL Studio’s workflow.
+In addition, significant effort was made to ensure that all buttons, encoders, and controls are mapped in a way that feels native to FL Studio’s workflow.
 Wherever possible, controls mirror FL Studio’s own shortcuts and interaction patterns instead of introducing arbitrary or controller-centric abstractions.

 Key design goals:

 - explicit state management instead of implicit behavior
 - clear separation of responsibilities
 - predictable event handling for FL Studio callbacks
-- readable, self-documenting code supported by enums and constants
+- readable, self-documenting code that's easy to understand

 The project is intentionally structured as a reference-quality implementation rather than a black box, making it suitable both for daily use and as a learning base for developers interested in FL Studio MIDI scripting.